vaitekunas/vaitekunas/Readme.md

 ### 🛠️ Tech stack

-As a data scientist, I mostly rely on the traditional stack of `python` and `SQL`.
+As a Data Scientist, I primarily work with the traditional stack of `Python` and `SQL`.
-In projects that require it, I use `vue.js` to build reactive frontends (see [here](https://github.com/vaitekunas/reviewer) for an example).
-Less *data-sciency* projects I implement in `java`, and for side projects I stick to `rust`.
+For projects that need a reactive frontend, I use `Vue.js` ([for example](https://github.com/vaitekunas/reviewer)).
+When I'm working on less *data-sciency* applications, I turn to `Java`, while my side projects are usually written in `Rust`.

 ![Python](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white)
 ![SQL](https://img.shields.io/badge/SQL-4479A1?logo=sqlite&logoColor=white)